Huegoxaga/notes/os/media.md

 ## youtube-dl

 - It is a CLI tool for downloading youtube videos
-- run `youtube-dl <URL>` to download the video in highest quality by default
+- run `youtube-dl "<URL>"` to download the video in highest quality by default

 ## Mediainfo